Pascal666/DBM-Deep/README.md

 Google Group at http://groups.google.com/group/DBM-Deep, or send an email to DBM-Deep@googlegroups.com.

-Finally, You can also visit #dbm-deep on irc.perl.org.

-The source code repository is at http://github.com/robkinyon/dbm-deep
+The source code repository is at http://github.com/DBM-Deep/DBM-Deep

 #### Maintainers ####